isavoj/ess-bp-pyorbit-tw-comp/README.md

 - **0 current** to begin with.
 - What exactly do we want to compare?
 ---
+(Attached is a .py file to load the particle distribution from tracewin in python.=
 ## MEBT

 - [ ] **Objective**: We are considering the *first cavity* in the MEBT line. *(GAP vs FIELD)*